 Finally, opponents seem to hit miracle two or even one-outters all of the time when playing online, which does not happen as frequently at a live table.
 However, anyone who has played live for an extended period of time and actually plays more than once every month will have some quite colorful horror stories from their experiences at live tables.
 Bad beats and awful suckouts happen both online and offline alike.

-Instead of blaming it on bad luck or lack of skill,
+Instead of blaming it on bad luck or lack of skill, people are adamant that online poker is rigged.

 The (Sample) Size Matters